thomaskoppelaar/interpreter-from-scratch/docs/2-expanding-memory.md

 # Part 2: Expanding memory

-In the [last part](link-to-1.md), we added some memory to our interpreter.
+In the [last part](1-creating-memory.md), we added a single cell of memory to our interpreter.
 This week, we want to expand and allow for more than one value to be stored at a time.
 To do this, we will rework some of our previous operators, add introduce some new ones.

 ## The Stack